 Added to shopping list.
 Go to shopping list.

-Ingredients2 h servings 404 cals
+Ingredients2 h servings 404

 Original recipe yields 10 servings (1 9-inch deep-dish pie)

 - Mix 1 1/2 cup flour and 1/2 teaspoon salt together in a large bowl.
 Rub egg yolks and cold butter into the flour mixture until it forms fine crumbs.
 Add water a little at a time just until dough starts to form and stick together.
 Wrap dough with plastic wrap and allow to rest in the refrigerator, about 30 minutes.

 - Roll pie dough out on a well-floured surface and place in 9-inch deep-dish pie plate.

 - Preheat oven to 350 degrees F (175 degrees C).